Skip to the main content area Skip to the footer section

 • Aiding in all relevant teachers' licensing exams and tests.

-• Creating new applications, programs, creative works, and other AI and non-AI tools and equipment for students and even teachers.
+• Developing new applications, programs, creative works, and AI and non-AI tools and equipment for students and teachers.

 Assessment supports, lesson planning tools, and resource curation systems are just a few examples of how AI in education aids educators in keeping their skills top-notch for the classroom.